microsoft/vscode-docs/api/extension-guides/chat.md

 ![Chat concepts explanation](images/chat/chat.png)

-1. Use the `@` syntax to invoke the `@cat` chat extension
+1. Use the `@` syntax to invoke the `@cat` chat participant
-1. Use the `/` syntax to call the `/teach` command for the extension
+1. Use the `/` syntax to call the `/teach` command
 1. User-provided query, also known as the user prompt
-1. Icon that indicates that Copilot is using the `@cat` chat extension
+1. Icon that indicates that Copilot is using the `@cat` chat participant
-1. Markdown response, provided by the chat extension
+1. Markdown response, provided by `@cat`
 1. Code fragment included in the markdown response
-1. Button included in the chat extension response, the button invokes a VS Code command
+1. Button included in the `@cat` response, the button invokes a VS Code command
-1. Suggested [follow-up questions](#register-follow-up-requests) provided by the chat extension
+1. Suggested [follow-up questions](#register-follow-up-requests) provided by the chat participant
-1. Chat input field with the placeholder text provided by the chat extension's `description` property
+1. Chat input field with the placeholder text provided by the chat participant's `description` property

 ## Develop a chat extension

-A chat extension is a regular extension that has a dependency on the [Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat).
+A chat extension is a regular extension that has a dependency on the [Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) and contributes a chat participant.
 You can find details about how to define `extensionDependencies` in the [extension manifest](/api/references/extension-manifest).

 The minimum functionality that is needed for implementing a chat extension is:

-- Register the chat extension, to let users invoke it by using the `@` symbol in the VS Code Chat view.
+- Register the chat participant, to let users invoke it by using the `@` symbol in the VS Code Chat view.
 - Define a request handler that interprets the user's question, and returns a response in the Chat view.

 You can further expand the functionality of the chat extension with the following optional features: